-Guidance for couples planning to get married or form a civil partnership in England, as well as managers of venues that host ceremonies and receptions.
+Guidance for couples planning to get married or form a civil partnership in England, and venues hosting these events.

 Those wishing to conduct a religious ceremony should refer to the places of worship guidance.

 It’s important that we all use personal judgement to manage our own risk.
 All of us can play our part by exercising common sense and considering the risks.
 There are steps everyone can take to reduce the risk of transmission:

 Anyone with symptoms of COVID-19, even if they’re mild, should not attend.
 This includes the couple, attendees, and anyone working or involved in the ceremony or reception.